dokester/BayesicFitting/docs/Dimensions.md

 The GalileanEngine tries a step in a random direction.
 If the step falls in [forbidden space](#forbidden), it tries to mirror (or reverse) back into [allowed space](#allowed).
 However if the mirrored (or reversed) trial is also in forbidden space the step fails.
-So with the GalileanEngine we have more options to move away from the starting point.
+So the GalileanEngine is more geared to move away from the starting point, even if it has to take small steps.

 The problem we encountered here is caused by starting points close to the edge, of which there are more in higher dimensional spaces, and at